DChaushev/oopJava_Tokenization/README.md

 Descripton:
 -----------
-Tokenization of bank cards with multithreaded server and graphical interface.
+Tokenization of bank cards with RMI and graphical interface.

 Must implement tokenization that from given card number returns a token.<br/>
 For example:<br/>